life-exe/UnrealOpenAIPlugin/Docs/Services.md

 }
 ```

-4. Immediately implement the `Name` and `Description` functions.
-These are strictly for UI information.
-Also, add the declaration for `MakeQuestFunction` function:
+4. Immediately implement the `Name` and `TooltipDescription` functions.
+These are strictly for UI information:

 ```cpp
 UCLASS()